nasa/cFE/docs/cFE Application Developers Guide.md

 The following Time Service API functions are available for obtaining time information.
 Most Developer's will only need one time function, `CFE_TIME_GetTime`.
-This function provides the caller with the current spacecraft time relative to the mission specific epoch time and may be either TAI or UTC.
+This function provides the caller with the current spacecraft time relative to the mission-specific epoch time and may be either TAI or UTC.
 Developers should attempt to use this function in all cases to ensure portability of their software to future missions.
 Two additional time functions are provided for exceptions.
 The first of